quarterlylearnings/reading-transcriber/README.md

 # Audio Transcription Tool

-This is a web application written to accept an audio files, transcribe it using Google's Speech-to-Text API, and generate a downloadable Word document containing the transcription.
+A web application written to accept an audio file, transcribe it using Google's Speech-to-Text API, and generate a downloadable Word document containing the transcription.
 It leverages Flask for the web server, Google Cloud Storage for storing audio files, and will soon use Google Cloud Firestore for managing metadata.

 <!-- ## Architecture Overview